OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/task/Assess_tasks.md

 All files uploaded by the participant can be downloaded in the tab "Submissions" as well as in the assessment tool with one click on the button "Download all submitted files".
-The single uploads are saved sorted after learners (last name, name, user name) with the corresponding sub folders as zip file.
+The single uploads are saved sorted after learners (last name, name, username) with the corresponding sub folders as zip file.

 If no file is uploaded until the submission deadline it is marked in the